medusajs/medusa/docs/content/admin/setting-pages.md

 ### Step 2: Create React Component in File

-For an admin route to be valid, it must default export a React component.
+For a setting page to be valid, it must default export a React component.
 There are no restrictions on the content of the React component.
 It must also export a configuration object that indicates how the tab is shown on the Setting page.

 For example, you can create the file `src/admin/settings/custom/page.tsx` with the following content: